 Hiring dental therapists is a cost-effective way to increase access to care while also providing dentists with an opportunity to grow their business considerably.
 Dental therapists bring new capacity and flexibility to the dental care team.
 By focusing on routine procedures, they free up dentists to provide more complex care to patients.
 Dental therapists increase productivity of the full team, extending more comprehensive care to areas where there are shortages.

-Dental therapists are currently working or are authorized to work in Arizona, Alaska, Idaho, Maine, Michigan, Minnesota, Oregon, Washington State, and Vermont.
+Dental therapists are currently working or are authorized to work in Arizona, Alaska, Connecticut, Idaho, Maine, Michigan, Minnesota, Nevada, Oregon, Washington State, and Vermont.
 At least ten more states are currently working on legislation.
 Over the last fifteen years that dental therapists have been practicing in the United States, they have established themselves as an essential part of the dental team, helping to deliver care for those that need it most and creating much-needed jobs.
 Where employed, dental therapists are: